Back to blog

 print(soup.li)

-This is a simple instruction that outputs the HTML tag with its full content in the specified order.
+It’s a simple parsing instruction that outputs the HTML tag with its full content in the specified order.
 Here’s what the output should look like:

 <h2>Proxy types</h2>